Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/01-Discovering-Django.md

 **By the end of this class, you'll be able to...**

 1. Understand the scope, expectations, and requirements to pass this course.
-2. Introduce the Django web framework and it's features.
+2. Introduce the Django web framework and its features.

+## ☀️ [5m] Warm-Up

+In a group of 3, answer the following question:

+_**What is one thing that has brought you joy over the past 2 weeks?**_

 ## 📖 [15m] Course Overview